miguelsolorio/vscode-symbols/README.md

 _Note: For file names, you can use `*` to match all files with a specific file extension._

 ### Icon Previews

-You can choose which icons to use from the [Library](https://www.figma.com/file/HYLMyRbIdSbIJQlqnd9pSN/Symbols---File-Icons?node-id=20521%3A84115&t=PyBzZOlVG5TXyEdx-1):

 <details>
 <summary>Preview</summary>